Stenaelurillus hirsutus: Description

 The female is slightly larger than the male, typically 0.2 mm longer.
 Its carapace is brown and has white scales covering two yellow stripes that stretch from front to back.
 It has a yellow sternum as are its cheeks and clypeus.
 Its chelicerae, labium and maxillae are brown-yellow.
-It has a dark brown abdomen with three pots and an indistinct leaf pattern marked in white on its back.
+It has a dark brown abdomen with three dots and an indistinct leaf pattern marked in white on its back.
 The spinnerets are brown and legs yellow.
 The epigyne has flat plate in the middle, a deep narrow pocket and two widely separated bean-shaped copulatory openings.
 Short insemination ducts lead to large sac-like primary spermathecae, or receptacles.

-The spider is almost indistinguishable from other members of the genus, which can make recognition challenging.
-The male is almost identical to Stenaelurillus bandama and initially the holotype of that species was thought to be Stenaelurillus hirsutus.
-It is distinguishable by its narrower embolus.
-The shape of the embolus is also an important difference between this species and Stenaelurillus jocquei.
+Both the male and female spiders have strong visual similarities with some other members of the genus.
 The female is almost identical to Stenaelurillus pilosus, but can be identified by the elongated shape of the spermathecae.
-The spider is also very similar to Stenaelurillus glaber and Stenaelurillus striolatus.
+The male is very similar to Stenaelurillus glaber and Stenaelurillus striolatus.
 However, it can be distinguished from these species by the pattern on the male clypeus, which is black with three vertical white stripes.
+It is also nearly identical to Stenaelurillus bandama, so much so that its holotype was initially thought to be a Stenaelurillus hirsutus spider.
+The only differences in markings between the two are the vertical white stripes on the clypeus are narrower on Stenaelurillus hirsutus and its embolus is wider and is shaped differently.
+The shape of the embolus is also an important difference between this species and Stenaelurillus jocquei.

 Distribution and habitat

-Stenaelurillus spiders have been found across Africa.
+Although Stenaelurillus spiders live across Africa, Stenaelurillus hirsutus has been found in areas of Central, East and West Africa predominantly between 10° north and 10° south of the Equator.
 The species was first identified near Faradje in Democratic Republic of the Congo.
 It was then found across East Africa, including around Lake Baringo in the Kenyan Rift Valley, the Mkomazi National Park in Tanzania and Murchison Falls National Park In Uganda.
-It has also been found near Bambari, Central African Republic, in the West Gonja Municipal District of Ghana, Kossou in Ivory Coast and Bignona in Senegal.
-The species distribution encompasses Central Africa, Congo, Ghana, Kenya, Senegal, Tanzania, and Uganda.
-The species seems to favour hot, dry areas, finding shelter amongst shrubs.
-It has been found living in shrubland, under stones near rivers and at an altitude of 2000 m above sea level on Mount Elgon.
+In West Africa, it has been seen near Bambari, Central African Republic, in the West Gonja Municipal District of Ghana, Kossou in Ivory Coast and Bignona in Senegal.
+The species distribution also includes Kenya.

+The species seems to favour hot, dry areas, finding shelter amongst shrubs and living under stones near rivers.
+Although many live at lower altitudes, examples have been seen at an altitude of 2000 m above sea level on Mount Elgon.